eyedeekay/git-over-i2p/GIT.md

 Third: Set up your git client tunnel
 ------------------------------------

+To have read-write access to my server, you'll need to set up a tunnel for your SSH client.
+As an example, we're going to use the HTTP tunnel instead, but if all you need is read-only, HTTP/S cloning, then you can skip all this and just use the http_proxy environment variable to configure git to use the pre-configured I2P HTTP Proxy.
+For example:

+        http_proxy=http://localhost:4444 git clone http://gittest.i2p/welshlyluvah1967/i2p.i2p

 ![Client tunnel](wizard1.png)

 ![Git over I2P](wizard2.png)

+Then, add the address you will be pushing and pulling from.
+Note that this example address is for Read-Only HTTP-over-I2P clones, if your admin does not allow the git HTTP(Smart HTTP) protocol, then you will need to get the SSH clone base32 from them.
+If you have an SSH clone base32, substitute it for gittest.i2p in this step.

 ![gittest.i2p](wizard3.png)

+Pick a port to forward the I2P service to locally.

 ![localhost:localport](wizard4.png)

+I use it alot, so I start my client tunnel automatically, but it's up to you.

 ![Auto Start](wizard5.png)

+When you're all done, it should look alot like this.

 ![Review settings](wizard6.png)

 Fourth: Attempt a clone
 -----------------------